Balochistan Govt Initiates Awareness Sessions On Nutrition Of Mother, Child - UrduPoint

 Balochistan Govt Initiates Awareness Sessions On Nutrition Of Mother, Child

-The Balochistan Health Department's Provincial Nutrition Directorate has started community awareness sessions to raising awareness among the masses on mother and child health status in the province

-ISLAMABAD (UrduPoint / Pakistan Point News - 4th May, 2021 ) :The Balochistan Health Department's Provincial Nutrition Directorate has started community awareness sessions to raising awareness among the masses on mother and child health status in the province.
+QUETTA, May 5 (UrduPoint / Pakistan Point News - 5th May, 2021 ) :The Balochistan Health Department's Provincial Nutrition Directorate has started community awareness sessions to create awareness among the masses on mother and child health status in the province.

 He said the government had enrollment a large number of malnourished cases under the Nutrition programme to improve the nutritional status.